Lakshmisundaramoorthy/FoodRush-Food-Ordering-System/README.md

 FoodRush – Food Ordering & Analytics Platform

-A full-stack web development and business intelligence project created for educational and portfolio purposes.
+A full-stack web deelopment and business intelligence project created for educational and portfolio purposes.